 Scholarly articles in a variety of social science journals.

-A definitive resource for those who need access to a variety of scientific journals.
-It covers core disciplines across the social sciences including sociology, social work, anthropology, politics and other areas, featuring journals from over 50 countries, facilitating multidisciplinary research and providing researchers with a variety of perspectives.
-The database includes over 1000 titles, with the majority available in full text.
+Covers core disciplines across the social sciences including sociology, social work, anthropology, politics and other areas, featuring journals from several countries, facilitating multidisciplinary research and providing researchers with a variety of perspectives.

 Spans more than 500 years of political, military, social, and cultural history, highlighting the important people and events of the American experience.
 Includes biographies, events and topics, primary sources, timelines, images and videos, maps and charts.
 All full text.